-Rocky Run Playground
+Rocky Run Playground – Arlington, VA

 Rocky Run Park has some nice basketball courts and an interesting playground located up the hill from the courts.
 There’s a toddler playground, as well as a huge climbing structure for older children.

 Be careful on the climbing ramp that leads to the slide platform.
 If your children don’t make it up the climbing ramp, they could slide down it and scrape against on the climbing holds.
 A parking lot wasn’t easily noticeable, but there is close on-street parking.

-Walker Mill Regional Park
+Walker Mill Regional Park – Capitol Heights, MD

 In the summer, a small spray ground is available for kids to enjoy.
 Therefore, be sure to bring extra clothes!
 It’s possible for kids to get really soaked!
 This is a gem, and one of our favorite playgrounds near DC.